Documentation Index

 |---|

 The Voice Agent assigned to an evaluation template cannot be changed while the template is set to Active.
-Pause the evaluation before modifying the agent assignment.
-This constraint ensures scoring continuity is maintained for active call populations.
+Administrators must pause the evaluation before modifying the agent assignment.
+This constraint ensures that scoring continuity is maintained for active call populations.

 Step 1: Setup

-Evaluation Name — Assign a name that clearly communicates purpose and scope.
+Evaluation Name — Assign a name that clearly communicates the purpose and scope of the evaluation.
 Recommended naming conventions include agent role, quality focus, and period.
 Examples: Customer Support Quality Q2 2026 or Outbound Sales Compliance EMEA.

 Voice Agent — Select the voice agent whose calls this evaluation will score.
-All calls completed by the selected agent will be evaluated automatically once activated.
+All calls completed by the selected agent will be evaluated automatically once the evaluation is activated.

 The Voice Agent field is locked once the evaluation is set to Active.
 To reassign an evaluation to a different agent, the evaluation must first be paused.

-- Include Past Call Recordings — When disabled (default), only calls made after activation are scored.
+- Include Past Call Recordings determines whether historical recordings are scored.
+When disabled (the default), only calls made after the evaluation is activated are scored.
 When enabled, all existing recordings for the assigned agent are also scored.

-- Skip Calls Shorter Than — The minimum call duration for evaluation eligibility.
-Calls below this threshold are classified as Skipped.
-Default: 10 seconds.
+- Skip Calls Shorter Than defines the minimum call duration for evaluation eligibility.
+Calls below this threshold are classified as Skipped and excluded from all calculations.
+The default value is 10 seconds.

 Step 2: QA Instructions

 The system prompt is the instruction set provided to the evaluator model.
 It defines the evaluation context, the standards to apply, and the required output format.
-A default prompt is pre-populated.
+A default prompt aligned with general call quality standards is pre-populated.

 Keep the system prompt focused on evaluation principles and context.
 Criterion-specific scoring guidance belongs in the individual Scoring Prompt fields configured in Step 3.
 Separating these concerns produces more consistent and predictable scoring outcomes.